yofabronecoforo/C6EGHV/README.md

 Finally, Hostile Villagers as (and now, potentially following) a reward make their return.

+EGHV is compatible with mods that replace the AdvancedSetup, GameSetupLogic, and HostGame Frontend Lua context files.
+See "Conflicts-Frontend-Context" below for details and limitations.

 # Localization
 When obtained via any of the official channels referenced in the #Installation section below, releases contain new Frontend and Ingame text fully localized in the following language(s):
 - English (en_US)